charlesnathansmith/crackmes/EsoLangVM/writeup.md

 Then we can look at what each of those actually does, so we can "disassemble" the chain of stubs executed into something followable.

-If we skim through the docs for ELVM (https://github.com/shinh/elvm), our suspicions of a virtual instruction set seem to be confirmed:
+If we skim through the docs for ELVM (https://github.com/shinh/elvm), our suspicions of virtualization seem to be confirmed:

 ```
 6 registers: A, B, C, D, SP, and BP